Seven-segment display character representations: Digit

 Two basic conventions are in common use for some Arabic numerals: display segment A is optional for digit 6 (/), segment F for 7 (/), and segment D for 9 (/).
 Although EF could also be used to represent digit 1, this seems to be rarely done if ever.
+(It is done on pedestrian countdown signals for the tens [left] digit, likely to allow more space between the two digits, for numbers 10-19.)
 CDEG is occasionally encountered on older calculators to represent 0.

 In Unicode 13.0, 10 codepoints had been given for segmented digits 0–9 in the Symbols for Legacy Computing block: